 To get a rough idea about the resale value of your diamond, you can multiply the average retail price of a similar stone by 30%-75% to get a rough estimate.
 If you bought your ring from a high-end store like Cartier or Harry Winston, you can generally expect to take a bigger loss on the secondary market compared to a ring that was purchased from an online retailer with a significantly lower markup.

-That’s because the retail price that you paid would include brand premiums and business overheads.
+That’s because the retail price would include brand premiums and business overheads.
 And when you sell a diamond ring, most buyers don’t care about the cost of manufacturing, air-conditioning, salary, insurance or shipping expenses that go into operating a business.

 A common complaint that I hear from readers who are selling their diamonds is that they do not have high resale value.
 In fact, they are often confused by why their diamond ring has lost a significant percentage of its value despite having an appraisal document that states otherwise.